-The Placer County Sheriff’s Explorers meet a minimum of bi-monthly from 6:00 – 9:00 PM at the Auburn Justice Center located at 2929 Richardson Dr. Auburn, CA 95603.
+The Placer County Sheriff’s Explorers meet every 2nd and 4th Thursday from 6:00 – 9:00 PM at the Auburn Justice Center located at 2929 Richardson Dr. Auburn, CA 95603.

 Interested candidates should contact the Explorer Post to schedule an orientation session.
 Prospective candidates under the age of 18 years of age must have their parent/guardian’s permission to attend.
 At this orientation meeting an Explorer or Advisor will be available to explain the program, supply applications, and answer any questions.
 If you meet the minimum qualifications for an Explorer, you will be invited to compete in the selection process.
 The selection process consists of an oral interview and a background investigation.